August-Bolter/SWEN303-Project/pros_cons_designs.md

 *  I feel like it's just a bit too much colour.
 *  Not enough space between components on the web page, this results in the components looking a bit cramped up
+*  There is a tiny bit too much colour which can detract away from the overall effectiveness of the design.
+*  Not enough space between components on the web page, this results in the components looking a bit cramped up

+**Consistency**
+*  The design is always intuitive to the creator, however it must always be tested by a sample target audience.
+An example would be seeing which button people click to ‘Ask a question’.

+**Status**
+*  Lacks status updates such as the popups when user is hovering over options.

+**Shortcuts**
+*  No shortcuts currently implemented, to do frequent use cases.
+Have to do everything with mouse and going back to Dashboard

 # August: